cupof-github/blang.js/README.md

 // ... goes on
 ```

 > !
-Working only web-browser
+Working only web-browser.
+The reason why using `navigator` object inside.

 ## Installation